Property Tax Foreclosure Solutions

 If no action is taken, the county may proceed with a public auction to recover the unpaid taxes.
 In some states, you may still have a statutory right of redemption, meaning you can reclaim the property after the sale, but only within a limited time period and under specific conditions.
 Check your Notice of Intent to Sell or contact your county assessor’s office to confirm if this applies to your property.

-If the property has already sold at auction and you're within the redemption period but don’t have the funds to redeem it, and your home is worth more than it sold for, we can still help.
+If the property has already sold at auction and you're within the redemption period, you can exercise your redemption rights and buy the property back.
+If you don’t have the funds to redeem it, and your home is worth more than it sold for, we can still help.
 We work with investors who purchase redemption rights.
-While you won’t keep the home, this option can help you walk away with more money than if you did nothing.
-If the property is sold at auction for more than what you owed, you may be entitled to the surplus funds (also called overage funds).
-To claim that money, contact your county treasurer’s office directly.
+While you won’t keep the home, this option can help you walk away with more money.
+Properties sold at auction sell for well under their value, due to investors having to hold the property and wait out the redemption period before they can rent or sell it.

 Contact Us: